Free HR Webinar on Data Breaches

 View our free HR webinar to earn free HRCI & SHRM credits

 Ascentis recently hosted a free HR webinar data breaches titled, Risky Business: Managing HR Data in a Hacker-Prone World.
-This free HR webinar recording is approved for 1.0 free SHRM credit and 1.0 free HRCI credit and available to watch here.
+This free HR webinar recording is no longer available, but Ascentis hosts a library of other similar free HRCI & SHRM webinar recordings here.
 Our expert speaker from this webinar–Katherine Jones from Mercer— covers this topic further in her blog post below:

 Beyond Planning for Prevention – Plan for Recovery